 In response to a request from the National Institute for Dental and Craniofacial Research to provide Institutional Training for a Dental and Craniofacial Workforce, the University of Florida College of Dentistry has developed a Comprehensive Training Program in Oral Biology.
 The program builds on twenty years of successful training of basic and clinician scientists in oral health research.

-Using the extensive educational, scientific and clinical resources at the University, we provide a comprehensive series of pre and postdoctoral training opportunities in research areas, directly related to oral health and diseases.
+Using the extensive educational, scientific and clinical resources at the University, a comprehensive series of pre and postdoctoral training opportunities in research areas is provided, directly related to oral health and diseases.
 These programs produce highly skilled and interactive scientists who are prepared to generate new knowledge and translate their discoveries to advances in the detection, prevention, treatment and cure of diseases and abnormalities of the oral and craniofacial complex.

 Programs of Study

 The scientific areas encompassed in this Comprehensive Training Program in Oral Biology include: Oral Infectious Diseases, Oral:Systemic Health Connections, Autoimmunity, Bone Biology, Gene Therapy and Stem Cell Biology, Oral Cancers, Salivary Gland Biology, and Pain.
 A team of experienced and well-funded basic and clinical researchers has been assembled to provide an extensive set of training experiences in the biomedical sciences, directly relevant to oral health and diseases.